shriram061/Inventory-Management-Backend-/README.md

 To run the microservices, follow these steps:
 1. Start the Eureka server using mvn spring-boot:run -pl eureka-server.
 2. Start the product service using mvn spring-boot:run -pl product-service.
-3. Start the quantity service using mvn spring-boot:run -pl quantity-service.
+3. Start the authentication service using mvn spring-boot:run -pl authentication-service.
 4. Start the report service using mvn spring-boot:run -pl report-service.

+  (or)
+1. Clone the repository
+2. create the database by writing "create database inventory1" in mysql
+3. Now in mysql write "CREATE USER 'readonlyuser'@'%' IDENTIFIED BY 'root';" and "GRANT SELECT ON inventory1.* TO 'readonlyuser'@'%'" lines respectively and execute them.
+4. start the microserives and use the functionality

 API Documentation